essdot/iexpect/README.md

 iexpect is tested with [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com/).
 Grunt tasks are provided for building, concat/minifying, running tests, etc. Browserify is used to resolve the node modules into a single script.

+## Functionality

+* toEqual: Compares values with ===
+* toDeepEqual: Compares two values for "deep equality".
+Verifies arrays have same values, objects have same properties, Dates have same time value, RegExps have same pattern.
+* toBeA/toBeAn: Tests whether a value is a function, object (plain old JS object), array, number, date, RegExp.
+* toBeTrue/toBeFalse/toBeUndefined: Test whether value is true/false/undefined
+* toThrow: Tests whether a function throws.
+Optionally set expectiations about the type and message of the error thrown.
+* toHaveProperty: Test whether object has a property (with Object.prototype.hasOwnProperty)
+* not: Reverse expectations
+    * `iexpect(myFunction).not.toThrow()`
+* and: Chain expectations (`iexpect([1, 2, 3]))
+    * `iexpect([1, 2, 3]).toBeAn('array').and.toDeepEqual([1, 2, 3])`

 ## Installing

     sh ./install.sh